-Serbia mining: Mineral resources encountering the new Law on Mining and Geological Exploration1.
-January 2015. / Mining
+Serbia mining: Mineral resources encountering the new Law on Mining and Geological Exploration, Mining

 This year again, the mineral resources in Serbia have been presented, on the mining conference, as the driving force of economic development.
 Numerous foreign and domestic participants had the opportunity to discuss the subjects such as the new Government policy within the field of Serbian mineral resources, the regulations within this sector, the increasing potential of the mining sector and the sustainable development, as well as the projects of public-private partnership for financing in mining.